 During the 2014 World Cup Brazil played its 100th World Cup finals’ game.
 The 100th game was played in Brasilia on Monday, 23 June against Cameroon.
 A match which moved Brazil into the last sixteen of the tournament.

 By the end of the 2014 World Cup Brazil had played 104 games over twenty World Cup finals, winning 71, drawing 16 and suffering 17 defeats.
 In the process the team has scored 221 goals and let in 102, nearly 10% of those in their loss to Germany and the Netherlands in the 2014 semi-final and third and fourth place play off.

 The only team to play more World Cup finals games than Brazil is Germany, who so far has played 106.
 The other countries making up the top five are Italy with 83 games, Argentina with 77 and England with 69.
 France, winners in 2018, have played 66 games.

 Pelé could have a World Cup record book all to himself.
 As well as being the only player to win three World Cups, he is also the youngest goal scorer; youngest hat-trick scorer; youngest scorer in the final (and youngest player in the final); is responsible for the most goals scored in all finals; and has played in the most tournaments when scoring at least one goal.

-On the international stage, the Olympic gold medal for football remains the only major soccer title never to be won by Brazil, having lost in three men’s finals and two women’s finals, the most recent being the men losing to Mexico at Wembley during the London Olympics in 2012.
-Brazil will now hope to correct that anomaly on its soccer CV in Rio in 2016.
-The Maracanã has been chosen to host the opening and closing ceremonies for the 2016 Olympics as well as the soccer tournament.
+On the international stage, the Olympic gold medal for football remained until the 2016 Olymipcs the only major soccer title never to be won by Brazil, having lost in three men’s finals and two women’s finals, the most recent being the men losing to Mexico at Wembley during the London Olympics in 2012.
+In 2021 Brazil retained its Olympic title in Tokyo beating Spain 2 x 1 in extra time in the final.